wazo-platform/wazo-platform.org/content/contribute/profile_python.md

 6. Examine the result of the profiling with a graphical analysis tool like KCacheGrind.

 Measuring Code Coverage
 -----------------------

-Here\'s an example on how to measure the code coverage of wazo-auth.
+Here's an example on how to measure the code coverage of wazo-auth.

 This can be useful when you suspect a piece of code to be unused and you want to have additional information about it.